Biohazard4x/Resident-Evil-4-.FCV/README.md

 **File Type**: Binary
 **Purpose**: Defines animation for bones, camera, and player movement using keyframes and Hermite curves.
 No raw 3D data is stored.
 **Ports**: PS2/Ubisoft/UHD
 **Notes**: This is based for the above ports.
 UHD file size is big endian.
 The GameCube port is entirely big endian.
+Some of the info here was collected from the RE4 PS2 STABs.

 ---